yuxshao/ptcollab/src/styles/palette.ini.md

 [keyboard]
 Beat=#808080
+Measure=#FFFFFF
 RootNote=#544C4C
 WhiteNote=#404040
 BlackNote=#202020
 WhiteLeft=#837e7880
 BlackLeft=#4e4b6180
 Black=#000000

 ```
 Notes:
 - The alpha channels for colors `FadedWhite` and `Font` in `[parameters]` are  discarded.
-- The alpha channel in color `Playhead` in `[measure]` is halved because the opacity of the playheads vary based on other factors.
+- The alpha channel in color `Playhead` is halved because the opacity of the playheads vary based on other factors.

 The colors can be in any of these 3 formats;
 - `#RGB`; "Web colors" -- reduced detail RGB hex value.